oracle-livelabs/adb/shared/adb-sqldevweb/adb-sqldevweb.md

     ![Click SQL from Database actions drop-down list.](images/click-sql.png " ")

-5. The first time you open the SQL Worksheet, a series of pop-up informational boxes may appear, providing you a tour that introduces the main features.
+5. The first time you open the SQL Worksheet, a warning and a message box may appear.
 Close those boxes.

     ![SQL Worksheet with informational boxes.](./images/informational-boxes.png " ")